johnhong1206/nexthulu/README.md

 This is Hulu Movie Info website
-This Project is built with NextJs, react-modal-video, Tailwind CSS, Rest API
+This Project is built with NextJs, react-modal-video, Tailwind CSS, TMDB Rest API

 ---Main Function---